MasahikoSawada/masahikosawada.github.io/_posts/en/2024-10-14-musl-libc-postgresql.md

 musl-gcc
 ```

-`musl-gcc` is a wrapper program (it's actuall a schell script), and it seems that when you compile programs using this, they will be linked against musl libc.
+`musl-gcc` is a wrapper program (it's actually a shell script), and it seems that when you compile programs using this, they will be linked against musl libc.

 # Building PostgreSQL from source code